ryantoddgarza/ryantoddgarza/src/resources/ens-ensemble/index.md

 ENS [ɛnz] noun, abstract being; existence, in the most abstract sense

-Ens Ensemble is a moniker used by myself as an outlet to voice creative explorations regardless of the state of proficiency or perfection.
+Ens Ensemble is a moniker used by myself as an outlet to voice creative musical expressions regardless of the state of proficiency or perfection.

 Following in the spirit of my teacher Art Lande, music as expression knows no right or wrong, good or bad, etc. when it comes from the musician in an un- [biased, tainted, restricted, constrained, impeded] way.